revloc02/dndMarkdown/colver-5e-homebrew.md

 # DM Notes
-Always remember that the Dungeon Master as absolute power.
+Always remember that the Dungeon Master has absolute power.

 ## Guidelines for Play